ArAfs-bit/Azure-Security-Compliance-Project/README.md

 ## Results

 This project demonstrates how to set up basic security controls and compliance monitoring in Microsoft Azure.
-It includes traffic control with NSGs, basic MFA setup, and Microsoft Defender for Cloud compliance monitoring.
+It includes traffic control with NSGs, basic RBAC setup, and Microsoft Defender for Cloud compliance monitoring.

 ## Screenshots